Learning to Generate Better Than Your LLM: Acknowledgements

 \section{Acknowledgements}

 We would like to acknowledge the support of NSF under grant IIS-2154711.
+Jonathan Chang is supported by LinkedIn under the LinkedIn-Cornell Grant.
 Kiante Brantley is supported by NSF under grant No. 2127309 to the Computing Research Association for the CIFellows Project.
 Rajkumar Ramamurthy is funded by the Federal Ministry of Education and Research of Germany and the state of North-Rhine Westphalia as part of the Lamarr-Institute for Machine Learning and Artificial Intelligence.